Friday, January 11, 2013

 1. The Doors

 The Doors are modern day epic poetry.
 Jim Morrison’s death is just tragic, especially at the young age of 27.
 Morrison, the writer and singer of the band, composed songs so brilliant that I really believe he will be remembered as a modern day Mozart.
-From songs as simple as finding the next whiskey bar in Alabama Song to deep reflections on the strangeness of people you don’t know in People Are Strange, you really can’t go wrong with anything by The Doors.
+From songs as simple as finding the next whiskey bar in Alabama Song to deep reflections on the peculiarity of people you don’t know in People Are Strange, you really can’t go wrong with anything by The Doors.
 My favorite song of all time, The End, is just perfect.
 It’s really the struggle and mystery of life in one song.
 The lyrics detail the madness and lust that is everyday existence in a crazy world.
 My favorite line by them?
 “Lost in a Roman wilderness of pain, and all the children are insane.”

 3 comments: